tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 **Problem of the Day:** [The 12 Days of Christmas](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/twelve_days_of_christmas)

-* Human Learning
-  * Try to solve a problem before being taught how to do it.
 * Methods
   * Start with [Five Monkeys](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/monkeys_jumping_on_the_bed)
   * Return values vs side effects (including `puts`) vs setting variables outside (which they can't)